 Part of what makes hunting snipe so enjoyable for me is using lightweight guns that seem perfectly suited for hunting them.
 Hip waders and a few miles of walking through a muddy marsh can make carrying a heavy gun very unpleasant.
 I don't take the little guns to the duck blind where recoil from heavy loads would be punishing, but they are just the ticket when hunting snipe for the same reason they work well on quail and other small game birds that are flushed and shot at close range.
 Perhaps a few more people will become interested in snipe hunting after visiting this website and discover that a snipe hunt is much more than a prank involving a burlap bag and flashlight.

-Below you can see a collage of a few of my hunting pictures from the 2004 through the 2006 hunting seasons.
+Below you can see a collage of a few of my hunting pictures.
 Please visit the other pages for more hunting pictures and information on snipe hunting as well as other issues that should be of importance to hunters.
 Welcome to the world of snipe hunting!
 May God Bless.